spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 3. Select the airgap OVA installer image you downloaded after receiving guidance from our support team.

-4. Select the folder where you want to install the Virtual Machine (VM) and assign a name to the virtual machine.
+4. Select the folder where you want to install the Virtual Machine (VM) and assign a name to the VM.

 5. Next, select the compute resource.